 Your employer brand is what sets you apart, and you have your selling points that will entice candidates to join your business and convince your current workforce to stay.
 However, when re-evaluating your EVP, you must know what your biggest competition is offering so that you can effectively compete.
 If you wish to stop your employees or talented candidates going elsewhere, you need to know what’s on offer.
 In the war on tech talent, you need to create as much of a level playing field as possible then it will be your employer brand and company culture that tips the scales.
 Make sure you research average salaries, company structure and development opportunities and try to understand the perks on offer.
 The more comprehensive picture you can get of your competition, the easier it will be to create an employee value proposition that matches up or even comes out on top.

-If you’re thinking of re-evaluating your employee value proposition (EVP) to attract talent in this new era of work, there couldn’t be a better time.
+If you’re thinking of re-evaluating your employee value proposition (EVP) to attract tech talent in this new era of work, there couldn’t be a better time.
 Talent Works are experienced in developing insight-led EVPs for scaling tech businesses and larger scale corporations; our research and creative teams work to find unique selling points and craft an EVP which resonates with today’s talent.
+We help growing businesses to solve tech recruitment challenges every day.
 Contact our team to start a conversation about how we can help your business.